oneapi-src/oneAPI-samples/RenderingToolkit/Tutorial/ImagesGaussianBlur/README.md

 # Image Gaussian Blur example program

 ## Purpose
-This advanced SYCL code example implements a Gaussian blur filter, blurring either a JPG or PNG image from the command line.
+This SYCL code example implements a Gaussian blur filter, blurring either a JPG or PNG image from the command line.
 The original file is not modified.
 The output file is in a PNG format.